 In 1996, Herman became CEO and president of the National Restaurant Association, thus becoming the only volunteer chairman to also become the organization’s full-time CEO and president while still a member of the board.
 He headed the NRA in this position for two and a half years.

 After seeking the presidency in 2011, Herman formed Cain Solutions Revolution, which worked with political and business leaders at the national level to promote problem-solving policy ideas.
-In 2012, he was tapped by Cox Broadcasting to succeed the popular Neil Boortz as host of the latter’s popular syndicated radio show – a show Herman continues hosting to this day.
+In 2012, he was tapped by Cox Media Group to succeed the popular Neal Boortz as host of the latter’s popular syndicated radio show – a show Herman continues hosting to this day.
 He also continues to write and deliver keynote speeches across the nation, while appearing regularly as a Fox News Contributor.

 He continues to serve as an ordained associate minister at Antioch Baptist Church in Atlanta.